philzook58/philzook58.github.io/_posts/2024-08-05-state_o_knuck.md

 A useful modelling capability is inductive relations, which are served by dependent type definitions in systems like lean and coq.
 Dependent types are not necessary for some version of inductive relations though.

-In my Justified SMT post, I discussed the basic idea of how I intend to encode this.
+In my Justified SMT post <https://www.philipzucker.com/minikanren_inside_z3/> , I discussed the basic idea of how I intend to encode this.
 You can use the clark completion to define all the ways a relation can become true.
 If you add an extra parameter to the relation that describes the tree and existential witnesses of the proof, these become well founded relations.
 Induction over the relation is really induction over this proof object.

 These are related to refinements in that we need an extra consistency condition that the proof object attached to the relation actually checks.